 the luminogram, like the photogram, was a precursor to photography. these mediums were especially popular in the 1920’s in the context of the bauhaus. in a luminogram, images are created on light-sensitive photo paper simply through variations in the intensity of the light. light is therefore both medium and subject of the “light image”. with stahl’s technique, however, it depicts not only the light, but also a spatiality created through sound.

 the artist succeeds in enabling the visitor, following her intuition, to experience tones in space as plastic forms rather than fleeting sounds. even without exact physical knowledge of the configuration of the tones, the visitor experiences an expanding of perception and gets the impression that even what she cannot see is part of the work. space, distance, and emptiness are important elements in julius stahl’s work. they create a space for sound. but also for perception – of sensory spaces between seeing and hearing.

 text: "between seeing and hearing," simone schimpf from the catalogue "julius stahl" published on the occasion of the eponymous solo exhibition at kunstverein grafschaft bentheim, neuenhaus in 2019.

-even if we are talking about a light object, it actually consists of two very intangible spaces. a combination of light space and sound space.
+although we are talking about an object here, it actually consists of two intangible dimensions of space, namely light and sound.

-a ray of light is brought in the shape of a square. we see it here on a wall, with sharp edges, clearly defined. but that doesn't last long, because the contours become softer as you look at it for a longer time.
+a ray of light is brought in form of a square. we see it here on a wall, with sharp edges, clearly defined. but it doesn't stay that way for longer; rather, the edges gradually blur.

-to achieve this, the artist developed his own instrument. a light / resonance apparatus. from this device, the ray of light falls on a wall and shows the actual light object. the ray of light is slowly brought to vibrating by sounds. a surface becomes a body. the sound remains inside the device.
+to achieve this, the artist developed an instrument. a light resonance apparatus. from this instrument, the ray of light falls onto the wall and shows the actual light object. it is slowly brought to vibration by tones.